FBI secret society conspiracy theory: Timeline

-Conclusion
+Interpretations

 The message between Page and Strzok was an attempt at humor because they were disappointed after the election and the joke "seemed less funny" the day after Donald Trump won.

 Former White House ethics lawyer Richard Painter summed up the situation as follows: Other than misusing their government-issued phones, neither Strzok or Page broke the law.
 Most likely they communicated on their work phones to hide their affair from their spouses and were not plotting against Trump.

 He said, "They’re making a big whoopty-do about nothing....
 If they had been using their personal phones to talk about Trump, they would have been perfectly in their right to do so.
 You are bound to find career government workers who don’t like Trump, and you’re bound to find career government workers who send text messages about not liking Trump, and among those you are going to find some that are in each other’s beds when they shouldn’t’ be.
 Big deal.
 Congress shouldn’t be wasting our money looking through the texts of these bozos.
 The only people whose time it’s worth going through their texts are divorce attorneys on behalf of their spouses."